 Instead, they have bought weapons, accrued power for their ethnic groups, and built luxury homes in Kampala and Nairobi.
-There has been little attempt to develop the pitiful agricultural sector, even though South Sudan, if efficiently farmed, could feed all of Africa their poor relatives with a lack of social services and development funds".
+There has been little attempt to develop the pitiful agricultural sector, even though South Sudan, if efficiently farmed, could feed all of Africa.